Rifaximin

-Rifaximin, is a non-absorbable, broad spectrum antibiotic mainly used to treat travelers' diarrhea.
+Rifaximin is a non-absorbable, broad-spectrum antibiotic mainly used to treat travelers' diarrhea.
 It is based on the rifamycin antibiotics family.
-Since its approval in Italy in 1987, it has been licensed in over more than 30 countries for the treatment of a variety of gastrointestinal diseases like irritable bowel syndrome, and hepatic encephalopathy.
+Since its approval in Italy in 1987, it has been licensed in more than 30 countries for the treatment of a variety of non-infectious gastrointestinal diseases like irritable bowel syndrome and hepatic encephalopathy.
 It acts by inhibiting RNA synthesis in susceptible bacteria by binding to the RNA polymerase enzyme.
 This binding blocks translocation, which stops transcription.
-It is marketed under the brand name Xifaxan by Salix Pharmaceuticals.
+It was developed by Salix Pharmaceuticals.

 Medical uses

-Travelers’ Diarrhea (TD)
+Travelers' diarrhea

-Rifaximin is used to treat traveler's diarrhea caused by certain bacteria (E. coli) in adults and children at least 12 years of age.
-It treats traveler's diarrhea by stopping the growth of the bacteria that cause diarrhea.
-Rifaximin will not work to treat traveler's diarrhea that is bloody or occurs with fever.
+Rifaximin is used to treat travelers' diarrhea caused by E. coli bacteria in people aged twelve years of age and older.
+It treats travelers' diarrhea by stopping the growth of the bacteria that cause diarrhea.
+Rifaximin will not work to treat travelers' diarrhea that is bloody or occurs with fever.

-Irritable Bowel Syndrome (IBS)
+Irritable bowel syndrome

-Rifaximin is used for the treatment of irritable bowel syndrome.
-It possesses anti-inflammatory and antibacterial properties, and is a nonabsorbable antibiotic that acts locally in the gut.
-These properties make it efficacious in relieving chronic functional symptoms of non-constipation type irritable bowel syndrome (IBS).
+Rifaximin is used for the treatment of irritable bowel syndrome (IBS).
+It possesses anti-inflammatory and antibacterial properties, and is a non-absorbable antibiotic that acts locally in the gut.
+These properties make it efficacious in relieving chronic functional symptoms of non-constipation type irritable bowel syndrome.
 It appears to retain its therapeutic properties for this indication, even after repeated courses.
-It is particularly indicated where small intestine bacterial overgrowth is suspected of involvement in a person's IBS.
-Symptom relief or improvement can be obtained for global IBS symptoms, including: abdominal pain, flatulence, bloating, and stool consistency.
-A drawback is that repeated courses may be necessary for relapse of symptoms.
+It is particularly indicated where small intestine bacterial overgrowth is suspected of involvement in irritable bowel syndrome.
+Symptom relief or improvement can be obtained for global irritable bowel syndrome symptoms, including: abdominal pain, flatulence, bloating, and stool consistency.
+A drawback is that repeated courses may be necessary for remission of symptoms.

-Clostridium difficile Infection (CDI)
+Clostridioides difficile infection

-Rifaximin may also be a useful addition to vancomycin when treating patients with relapsing C. difficile infection.
+Rifaximin may also be a useful addition to vancomycin when treating people with relapsing C. difficile infection.
 However, the quality of evidence of these studies was judged to be low.
 Because exposure to rifamycins in the past may increase risk for resistance, rifaximin should be avoided in such cases.

-Hepatic Encephalopathy (HE)
+Hepatic encephalopathy

-Rifaximin is used to prevent episodes of hepatic encephalopathy (changes in thinking, behavior, and personality caused by a build-up of toxins in the brain in people who have liver disease) in adults who have liver disease.
+Rifaximin is used to prevent episodes of hepatic encephalopathy (changes in thinking, behavior, and personality caused by a build-up of toxins in the brain in adults who have liver disease).
 It treats hepatic encephalopathy by stopping the growth of bacteria that produce toxins and that may worsen the liver disease.
-Although high-quality evidence is still lacking, it appears to be as effective as, or more effective than, other available treatments for hepatic encephalopathy (such as lactulose), is better tolerated, and may work faster.
+Although high-quality evidence is lacking, it appears to be as effective as, or more effective than, other available treatments for hepatic encephalopathy (such as lactulose), is better tolerated, and may work faster.
 It prevents reoccurring encephalopathy and is associated with high patient satisfaction.
 People are more compliant and satisfied to take this medication than any other due to minimal side effects, prolonged remission, and overall cost.
-The drawbacks are increased cost, and lack of robust clinical trials for HE without combination lactulose therapy.
+The drawbacks are increased cost, and lack of robust clinical trials for hepatic encephalopathy without combination lactulose therapy.